rmkane/bookbot/README.md

-# bookbot
+# BookBot

-Boot.dev bookbot project
+This is my first project for Boot.dev